-Critique of Current Policy: Under Vermont's Act 188, the Commissioner of the DOH can act to require labeling, or restrict the use of chemicals of concern in children's products, but only after receiving a recommendation from the Act 188 Working Group.32 Act 188 also contains language that will make it difficult for the Commissioner to take action to regulate chemicals, even when there is significant scientific evidence to support such an action.
+Critique of Current Policy: Under Vermont's Act 188, the Commissioner of the DOH can act to require labeling, or restrict the use of chemicals of concern in children's products, but only after receiving a recommendation from the Act 188 Working Group.
+Act 188 also contains language that will make it difficult for the Commissioner to take action to regulate chemicals, even when there is significant scientific evidence to support such an action.
 The current process in Act 188 presents unnecessary hurdles to enacting regulation that would protect vulnerable populations form dangerous chemicals.

-Policy Recommendation: We should change the Working Group's role to be advisory, bringing the Group's function in line with the vast majority of Working Groups under the Agency of Human Services.33 This change could be accomplished by striking "upon the recommendation of" in 18 V.S.A. §1776 (d)(1) and inserting the words "after consultation with."
-Along with a modification of the Working Group's role, there are four other fixes that would make it easier to protect vulnerable populations from exposure to toxic chemicals.
+Policy Recommendation: We should change the Working Group's role to be advisory, bringing the Group's function in line with the vast majority of Working Groups under the Agency of Human Services.
+This change could be accomplished by striking "upon the recommendation

-31 18 V.S.A. §1776 (d)(1)
+&lt;sup>31 18 V.S.A. §1776 (d)(1)